-The two teams have agreed upon a list of 18 Core Concepts that the student participants from both Universities will be asked to learn, understand and recognize.
-Using a game format (think Jeopardy), the students will be challenged to know and see each of the 18 Core Concepts.
+The two teams agreed upon a list of 18 core concepts that the student participants from both universities were asked to learn, understand, and recognize.
+Using a game format (think Jeopardy), the students were challenged to know and see each of the 18 core concepts.

 - Demonstration of Leadership Skills and Behaviors (60% of score)

-The bulk of the competition will place students in situations where they will need to exhibit a wide range of leadership skills and behaviors.
-These “events” will include challenging the participating students to lead under the stress of a deadline or confounding variable.
+The bulk of the competition placed students in situations where they needed to exhibit a wide range of leadership skills and behaviors.
+These “events” included challenging the participating students to lead under the stress of a deadline or confounding variable.

 - Reflecting and learning from the experience (10% of score)

 There are some leader educators who believe that self-awareness is at the heart of leader development.
-The competition will measure each student’s ability to reflect on experience and learn from that experience.
+The competition also measured each student’s ability to reflect on the experience and learn from that experience.

-The six students selected by the Oskin Institute to compete on behalf of Widener University are:
+The six students selected by the Oskin Institute to compete on behalf of Widener University were:

 Sophomore bio-medical engineering major